 Welcome to the website of the WAVE research institute.

-We want a new, healthy society – a new future – which embraces the compassionate use of technology to solve problems, reject authoritarianism and uncontrolled Capitalism, and embody the principles of freedom, true democracy, and transparency of governance.
+We want a new, healthy society which will embrace the compassionate use of technology to solve problems, reject authoritarianism and unregulated, dysfunctional Capitalism, and embody the principles of freedom, true democracy, and transparency of governance.

 A wave of technological change unprecedented in human history is coming, and it will irrevocably transform the world we know.
 Technological development and its effects on culture are accelerating.
-Although we cannot predict exactly what will happen, we expect that Artificial and Augmented Intelligence (AI) will be developed to harness the potential to solve the world’s problems, while Virtual Reality (VR) and nanotechnologies will similarly be developed to harness the potential to recreate the world and its inhabitants.
+Although we cannot predict exactly what will happen, we expect that Artificial and Augmented Intelligence (AI) will be developed to harness the potential to solve the world’s problems, while Virtual Reality (VR), bio- and nano-technologies will similarly be developed to harness the potential to recreate the world and its inhabitants.

-Our mission is to transcend our limitations through the use of technology, and to help others toward transcendence.
+Our mission is to transcend our personal and societal limitations through the use of technology, and to help others toward transcendence where they choose it.
 Social Futurism is central to our vision of the future of civilization.
 Social Futurism is defined as an imperative to technologically increase intelligence, expand awareness, enhance our physical bodies, and defeat disease of all types, while working to ensure that just and principled social conditions characterize this transformation.

 We believe in working with and using those aspects of society which have value, in order to address those which do not.
 For example, we are not in any way ‘anti-human’, but we believe that we can, and should, improve the human condition and environment using technology.
 This desire to develop the positive and eliminate the negative should be understood as being in the spirit of positive, constructive effort.

-The Principle of Construction must be applied in all discussion, debate, and planning.
+A principle of construction must be applied in our discussion, debate, and planning.
 When any discussant makes critical comments while leaving their own proposals or views unstated, others – even non-members – will be supported in their right to call for immediate and explicit statement of such proposals or views.
 In other words, we must work to make our speech constructive, and will not engage in or support non-constructive forms of debate.

-Technology and the advantages it confers must be preserved as a matter of priority.
-Unless a certain technology poses specific risks, then fundamental opposition to it on political, philosophical or religious grounds is contrary to the Wave ethos.
+WAVE is a futurist movement, reflecting the impact of accelerating technological growth on society, economics, politics, and the human condition, through science, art, and other means.
+Technology, knowledge, and the advantages they confer must be preserved as a matter of priority.
+Unless a certain technology poses specific risks, then fundamental opposition to it on political, philosophical or religious grounds is contrary to the WAVE ethos.
 Deep consideration and debate of technological risks and advantages is, however, to be encouraged.

-All advantages and rights which apply to Wave members are automatically offered to all sapient entities within the Wave sphere of influence, including sapient entities which others may consider to be property or non-persons of any sort.
-No matter what form they take, all sapient entities will be afforded the same rights as any other member of the Wave movement.
+All advantages and rights which apply to WAVE members are automatically offered to all sapient entities within our sphere of influence, including sapient entities which others may consider to be property or non-persons of any sort.
+No matter what form they take, all sapient entities will be afforded the same rights as any other member of the WAVE movement.